graves501/golang-basics/README.md

 Since the scripts are outside of the `$GOPATH` you have to initialize the module.
 `go mod init [scriptname.go]` and `go build`

+---

+As of 19th of June, 2020 I don't have a desire to continue my journey with golang.
+I really dislike the syntax and will proceed have a look into `Rust` instead.